wwwwaiting/FlourishingBusinessCanvasApp/iteration-02.review.md

  * Explain why you are making a change.

 ## Product - Review

 #### Goals and/or tasks that were met/completed:

- * From most to least important.
- * Refer/link to artifact(s) that show that a goal/task was met/completed.
- * If a goal/task was not part of the original iteration plan, please mention it.

-**Main FBC application page**
+**Main FBC canvas page**

-We finished implementing our FBC page with all functionalities that a real FBC has and as well as some functions which helps users to organize their canvas, such as:
+We finished implementing our FBC canvas page with all functionalities that a physical canvas is capable of, plus some additional functions that are used to better serve user needs and help them to organize their canvas, such as:

-Sticky auto positioning, Search function(Sticky hashtag), Comment, Export Import, Zooming, Text auto fitting, as mentioned in our plan.md
+Sticky auto positioning, Search function, Comment, Export Import, Zooming, Text auto fitting, as mentioned in our plan.md.

-**FBC library page**
+**User library page**

-We finished implementing our library page which users can get access to all of their FBCs that they have been invited to.
+We finished implementing our library page which users can get access to all of their FBCs that they have participated in.

-**User log in/sign up, profile page**
+**Sign up, log in, user profile, and reset password pages**

-We finished implementing our sign up and log in page, where user can register or log in.
-As well as our profile page where user can modify its basic information.
+We finished implementing our sign up and log in pages, where users can register and log in.
+There is also a profile page where users can modify their basic information including name, phone, company, and occupation.
+As well as a reset password page for users to modify their credentials.

 #### *Goals and/or tasks that were planned but not met/completed:

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.
    e.g. Did you change your mind, or did you just not get to it yet?

 ## *Meeting Highlights